andrejsoucek/simple-telegram/Readme.md

 	var tgKeysFile = "[your path]/tg-server.pub"

 	// Creating simpleTelegram object
-	var options = '-vv'	// Extra telegram option.
-In this case, more verbose output stg.setSocketPort(3008)	// If you want send messages from another program, you must specify a port stg.addLogger(logger)	// You can add one or more loggers (winston loggers) to files, DBs.. etc stg.setTelegramDebugFile(tgDebugfile)	// Also, you can set a debug file for telegram process stg.create(tgBinFile, tgKeysFile, options)
+	var options = '-vv'	// Extra telegram option (more verbose output)

+	// If you want send messages from another program, you must specify a port stg.setSocketPort(3008)

+	// You can add one or more loggers (winston loggers) to files, DBs.. etc stg.addLogger(logger)

+	// Also, you can set a debug file for telegram process stg.setTelegramDebugFile(tgDebugfile)

+	// Launching telegram process
+	stg.create(tgBinFile, tgKeysFile, options)
 	```